ngs-docs/angus/admin/announcement.md

 ###  News
 Feb X, 2016 - application form is now open!
-We will close the application period on April 07th (midnight EST) and notify applicants of decisions on April 17th.
+We will close the application period on March 1st (midnight EST) and notify applicants of decisions on March 17th.

 ### Course Description